OpenRTDynamics/ORTD/README.md

                             for implementing real-time controllers
                             and signal processing algorithms.

-                            (openrtdynamics.sf.net)
+                            (openrtdynamics.github.io)

-Version of this document: 11.5.2017, applies to Revision 618 or higher
+Data of this document: 18.7.2018

 The Real-Time Dynamics Framework is a novel approach to the implementation of block- / signal-based schematics, commonly used in control engineering